Snowmass 2021 whitepaper: Proton structure at the precision frontier: Computing needs and computing tools

 A separate grid is needed for each parton contribution, so for $pp$ collisions, 121 grids (excluding top as a parton) would be needed for summations over partons $a$ and $b$.
-This would make the grid extremely large and potentially prohibitive for any practical application where many grids need to be stored in memory.
-To reduce the number of contributions in the grids, symmetries within the hard subprocesses should be exploited to produce a smaller set of unique contributions.
-This allows the summation over the full set of parton flavour combinations, $a$ and $b$, to be replaced by a single summation over a significantly smaller set of contributions, $F_\lambda(x_1,x_2,\mu)$, such that
+This would make the grid extremely large and potentially prohibitive for any practical application, in which many grids need to be stored in memory.
+To reduce the number of contributions in the grids, symmetries within the hard subprocesses should be exploited to produce a smaller set of unique weighted parton luminosities $F_\lambda(x_1,x_2,\mu)$ relevant for the process.
+The summation over the full set of parton flavor combinations, $a$ and $b$, is then replaced by a single summation over a significantly smaller set of parton luminosities: